JoshMcguigan/cargo-run-script/README.md

 ## Defining Scripts

-Scripts can be defined for workspaces or for single packages by adding the apropiated section to the `Cargo.toml` file.
+Scripts can be defined for workspaces or for single packages by adding the proper section to the `Cargo.toml` file.

 ### Package Scripts
 Scripts are defined by adding a `[package.metadata.scripts]` section to the `Cargo.toml` file of your project, as shown below.